Generic Name: atomoxetine (AT oh mox e teen)

 pheochromocytoma (tumor of the adrenal gland).

-Atomoxetine has caused sudden death in certain people.
+Atomoxetine has caused stroke, heart attack, and sudden death in certain people.
 Tell your doctor if you have:

 heart problems or a congenital heart defect;